marliebesouw/marliebesouw.github.io/index.md

 ---
 layout: default
+title: AI for Healthcare
-title: "AI for Healthcare: How to choose it, how to (really) use it?"
+subtitle: How to choose it, how to (really) use it?
 ---

 <div style="display: flex; justify-content: space-between; align-items: center; flex-wrap: wrap;">